hamzasari/sample-project-1/README.md

 I couldn't spare much time for this demo project due to the intensity of my daily work.
 So, I couldn't proceed with test driven development.

-If I had more time, I could implement other snapshot tests and unit tests for implemented functions.
+If I had more time, I could implement other snapshot tests, unit tests for common functions and redux store tests.

 ## Available Scripts